PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 [`pdns_control`](../authoritative/running.md#pdnscontrol) tool:

 * `pdns_control notify <domain>`
-This instructs PDNS to notify all IP addresses it considers to be slaves of this domain.
+This instructs PowerDNS to notify all IP addresses it considers to be slaves of this domain.

 * `pdns_control notify-host <domain> <ip-address>`
 This is truly an override and sends a notification to an arbitrary IP address.